[ Printer Friendly Version ] [ Report Abuse ]

 Rose blinked up at him in alarm, her brown eyes wide.
 “B-but why, Uncle George?”

-“Because I said so—” Roxanne caught her father saying and she punched him in the arm until he glanced at her sheepishly, obviously not pleased on having been caught.
+“Because I said so—” Roxanne caught her father saying and she punched him in the arm until he glanced at her sheepishly.
 “I mean, just give your dad a hug for me.”

-Unable to refuse him, Roxanne took his hand and he pulled her into his arms with an exaggerated flourish, just as their mother passed them by, Albus looking terrified as he was nearly thrown into his parents, who had been talking to Uncle Charlie and Uncle Bill.
+Unable to refuse him, Roxanne immediately took his hand and he pulled her into his arms with an exaggerated flourish.
+Her mother swirled by like a blur while poor Albus Potter nearly crashed into his parents, who had been talking to Uncle Charlie and Uncle Bill.

-Albus was rather pale, “I can’t help but be!” he shouted before Roxanne’s mother swept him away, doing some exaggerated swirls and twirls that caused them to look like a mirage of color.
+Albus was rather pale, his green eyes wide.
+“I can’t help but be!” he practically screamed before Roxanne’s mother swept him away, doing a few exaggerated twirls that made their movements difficult to see.